ItsFranklinMyDudes/php-site-temp/design.md

 # Project Overview

-My php site will be selling maccas toys that look like Maccas foods
+My php site will be selling Maccas toys that look like Maccas foods

 ## User Management
 Users will be able to login and out